The Importance of Identifying Your Leadership Style

 Transformational leadership theory and practices can best help a leader with team building and communicating goals, values, and procedures.

 So, I haven’t blogged in a while and had been meaning to get back into it anyway when I came to a realization yesterday that I just had to write about.
 What was the realization?
-Well, it’s more that I came up with a motto that I think should be representative of […]
+Well, it’s more that I came up with a motto that I think should be representative of how I conduct myself mostly […]

 I have very recently come to a paramount realization that I believe will not only help shape the work I am doing now, but will also guide my future as an educational leader and (someday when someone is willing to give me a shot) school administrator.
-A realization that will help […]
+A realization that will help focus my mindset and support […]

 I suggest that we all subscribe to the 80/20 Rule as we navigate our way through this neverending and mysterious puzzle known as life.
 “What is the 80/20 Rule?” you ask.
 Geez, why not just ask rediculously difficult questions like, “What is love?” or “What is the meaning of life?”
-You […]
+You might as well.
+The answer […]